Pet Dental Cleaning in San Jose — Dog & Cat Dentistry

 Pet Dental Cleaning in San Jose

-ARCH offers pet dental cleaning San Jose dog and cat owners can schedule with confidence.
-Our dental program is built around medical value, not cosmetic tooth-whitening: the goal is to identify and treat oral pain, periodontal infection, fractured teeth, resorptive lesions, and hidden disease below the gumline.
-Every dental visit at ARCH includes a pre-anesthetic exam, individualized anesthesia plan, full-mouth digital dental X-rays, ultrasonic scaling and polishing, periodontal probing, nerve blocks for any painful procedure, and a written summary of findings — so you understand exactly what was treated and why.
+We didn't build a cosmetic teeth-whitening service — we built a medical dental program.
+The goal every time is finding and treating oral pain, periodontal infection, fractured teeth, resorptive lesions, and the disease hiding below the gumline.
+Every visit includes a pre-anesthetic exam, an individualized anesthesia plan, full-mouth digital X-rays, ultrasonic scaling and polishing, periodontal probing, nerve blocks for anything painful, and a written summary so you know exactly what we treated and why.

 Why Dental Care Matters for Dogs and Cats

-By age three, the majority of dogs and cats already have some degree of periodontal disease.
-Plaque and tartar are not just cosmetic — bacteria collect under the gumline, inflame the gums, destroy the ligament that holds teeth in place, erode bone around the roots, and seed inflammation throughout the body.
-Untreated dental disease has been linked to changes in heart, kidney, and liver function, and it causes chronic, low-grade pain that owners often only recognize after treatment, when their pet suddenly seems younger and more playful.
-Cat dental care is especially important because feline tooth resorption is painful and can only be diagnosed with dental X-rays.
+By age three, most dogs and cats already have some degree of periodontal disease — and it's not cosmetic.
+Bacteria collect under the gumline, inflame the gums, destroy the ligament holding teeth in place, eat away the bone around the roots, and feed inflammation through the whole body.
+We see the kidney, liver, and heart impacts; we also see the chronic low-grade pain owners only recognize after the fact, when their pet suddenly acts five years younger.
+Cats are an especially honest example — feline tooth resorption is painful, and the only way to catch it is with dental X-rays.

 Signs Your Pet May Need Dental Care

-Schedule a dental exam if your dog or cat has bad breath, yellow or brown tartar, red or bleeding gums, drooling (especially with blood), chewing on one side, dropping food, pawing at the mouth, facial swelling, sneezing or nasal discharge, reluctance to eat kibble, or a sudden preference for soft food.
-Cats often show only subtle changes — hiding, less grooming, eating more slowly, or losing weight.
-Many painful dental problems are invisible from the outside, so a pet can look normal at home while having a tooth root abscess or resorptive lesion below the gumline.
-If you are not sure, an oral exam is a good starting point.
+Time for a dental exam if you're noticing bad breath, yellow or brown tartar, red or bleeding gums, drooling (especially pink-tinged), chewing on one side, dropping food, pawing at the mouth, facial swelling, sneezing or nasal discharge, or a sudden switch from kibble to soft food.
+Cats are subtler — hiding, less grooming, eating slower, losing weight.
+A pet can look totally normal at home with a tooth root abscess or resorptive lesion below the gumline.
+If you're not sure, an oral exam is a fine place to start.

 Professional Dental Cleaning Under Anesthesia

-True dog teeth cleaning and cat teeth cleaning cannot be performed safely on an awake pet.
-Cleaning below the gumline, probing periodontal pockets, taking diagnostic dental X-rays, polishing every tooth surface, and extracting painful teeth all require the patient to be completely still and comfortable.
-Anesthesia-free cleanings only scrape visible tartar from the crowns and miss the disease that actually causes pain and tooth loss — sometimes leaving owners with false reassurance.
-ARCH treats dental anesthesia with the same seriousness as surgery: pre-anesthetic bloodwork, IV catheter and fluids, modern monitoring of oxygen, ECG, blood pressure, end-tidal CO2 and temperature, dedicated recovery, and protocols adjusted for seniors, brachycephalic breeds, and pets with heart, kidney, or endocrine disease.
+Honest answer: real dog and cat dental cleaning can't be done on an awake patient.
+Probing pockets, cleaning below the gumline, taking diagnostic X-rays, polishing every surface, removing painful teeth — all of it needs the patient still and comfortable.
+Anesthesia-free cleanings scrape visible tartar off the crowns and miss the disease that actually causes the pain, which is worse than not cleaning at all because owners walk out reassured.
+We treat dental anesthesia like surgery: pre-anesthetic bloodwork, IV catheter and fluids, monitoring of oxygen, ECG, blood pressure, end-tidal CO2 and temperature, dedicated recovery, and protocols adjusted for seniors, brachycephalic breeds, and pets with heart, kidney, or endocrine disease.

 Dental X-Rays and Oral Exams

-Most dental disease lives below the gumline, where you cannot see it.
-Full-mouth digital dental X-rays reveal tooth root abscesses, bone loss, fractured roots, retained roots after prior extractions, impacted or unerupted teeth, jaw lesions, and feline tooth resorption that looks completely normal on the surface.
-Without dental X-rays, a cleaning can polish teeth while leaving painful, infected disease behind.
-ARCH includes full-mouth imaging in dental procedures so the veterinarian can decide which teeth are healthy, which need monitoring, and which require treatment — and so you can see the evidence behind every recommendation.
+Most dental disease lives below the gumline where you can't see it.
+Full-mouth digital X-rays show us tooth root abscesses, bone loss, fractured roots, retained roots from old extractions, impacted teeth, jaw lesions, and feline resorption that looks completely normal on the surface.
+Without X-rays, a cleaning can polish a mouth full of infected, painful disease and leave it there.
+We include full-mouth imaging on every dental — so we know which teeth are healthy, which need watching, and which need treatment, and so you can see the evidence behind every recommendation we make.

 Tooth Extractions and Treatment for Dental Disease

-When a tooth is fractured into the pulp, infected, mobile, surrounded by severe bone loss, or undergoing resorption, extraction is often the most humane choice.
-Pets reliably feel better after painful teeth are removed, even though owners worry about chewing — dogs and cats do well without specific teeth, especially compared with the chronic pain of leaving disease in place.
-Extractions at ARCH are performed with regional nerve blocks for pain control, careful surgical technique, suture closure when indicated, and take-home pain medication.
-For complex cases — jaw fractures, oronasal fistulas, oral masses — see /pet-surgery-san-jose for our broader oral surgery capabilities.
+When a tooth is fractured into the pulp, infected, mobile, undergoing resorption, or surrounded by major bone loss, extraction is usually the kindest call.
+Owners worry about chewing — we get it — but dogs and cats do remarkably well without specific teeth, especially compared with the chronic pain of leaving disease in place.
+Pets in our recovery rooms are noticeably brighter within days.
+Extractions are done with regional nerve blocks, careful surgical technique, suture closure when needed, and take-home pain meds.
+For complex cases — jaw fractures, oronasal fistulas, oral masses — see /pet-surgery-san-jose.

 Bad Breath, Gum Disease, and Oral Pain

-Bad breath in pets is not normal — it is almost always a sign of bacterial overgrowth and periodontal disease.
-Healthy gums are pink and tight against the tooth; inflamed gums are red, swollen, and bleed easily.
-Pets in dental pain often hide it well, because survival instinct rewards continuing to eat.
-Common signs of oral pain include eating more slowly, chewing on one side, dropping kibble, refusing hard treats, head shyness, and irritability.
-After dental treatment, owners frequently report their pet acting brighter, eating better, and being more interactive — which is the clearest evidence that dental disease was hurting them all along.
+Bad breath in pets isn't normal — it's almost always bacterial overgrowth and periodontal disease.
+Healthy gums are pink and tight against the tooth; inflamed gums are red, puffy, and bleed easily.
+Pets hide oral pain because survival instinct rewards continuing to eat, so the signs are subtle: eating slower, chewing on one side, dropping kibble, refusing hard treats, head shyness, irritability.
+The clearest evidence comes after treatment, when owners tell us their pet is suddenly more playful, eating better, and interacting more.
+It was hurting all along.

 What to Expect Before and After a Dental Cleaning

-Before the visit you'll fast your pet overnight (water is fine) and bring any current medications.
-On the day of the procedure we perform a focused exam, place an IV catheter, induce anesthesia, intubate to protect the airway, and begin imaging and cleaning.
-The team charts every tooth, takes full-mouth X-rays, performs ultrasonic scaling and polishing, and treats any disease found.
-You'll receive a phone call with findings before any non-emergency extractions proceed.
-Most pets go home the same day with written instructions for soft food, activity restriction, and pain medication when extractions were performed.
-A recheck is scheduled when needed to confirm healing.
+Night before: fast your pet (water's fine), bring any current meds.
+Day of: we do a focused exam, place an IV catheter, induce anesthesia, intubate to protect the airway, and start imaging and cleaning.
+We chart every tooth, take full-mouth X-rays, scale and polish, and treat anything we find.
+We call you before any non-emergency extractions proceed — no surprises on the bill or the chart.
+Most pets go home the same day with written instructions for soft food, restricted activity, and pain meds if extractions were done.
+We schedule a recheck when one's needed.

 Preventive Dental Care at Home

-Professional cleaning resets the mouth, but daily home care slows tartar from returning.
-The single most effective tool is tooth brushing with a pet-safe enzymatic toothpaste — even a few times per week makes a measurable difference.
-Other useful options include VOHC-accepted dental diets, dental chews sized appropriately for your pet, water additives, and oral rinses.
-Not every product is safe for every animal — hard bones, antlers, and hooves frequently cause tooth fractures and should be avoided.
-Your ARCH veterinarian can recommend a home care plan matched to your pet's chewing style, current dental status, and medical history.
-For broader primary care, see /veterinarian-san-jose or our /vet-hospital-san-jose services.
+Professional cleaning resets the mouth — home care slows tartar from coming back.
+The single most effective thing is brushing with a pet-safe enzymatic toothpaste, even a few times a week.
+VOHC-accepted dental diets, properly sized dental chews, water additives, and oral rinses all help.
+What to avoid: hard bones, antlers, and hooves — we see fractured teeth from these almost weekly.
+We'll match a home care plan to your pet's chewing style, current dental status, and medical history.
+More at /veterinarian-san-jose and /vet-hospital-san-jose.
 Same-day dental concerns are welcome as walk-ins — see /walk-in-vet-san-jose.

 Frequently asked questions